-Christine (Groneman) Okochi is a CIRES Education and Outreach Associate.
+Christine (Groneman) Okochi is a CIRES Education & Outreach Associate.
 She developed a love of science and teaching early in her career at the Cornell Tree Ring Lab, where she trained undergraduate students in dendrochronology research.
 She has since taught in K-12 classrooms as a Peace Corps volunteer in the Republic of Cape Verde and New York City public schools.
-After earning a Masters degree in International Education, she settled in Colorado where she now supports educational research and program evaluation with the CIRES Education and Outreach team.
+After earning a Masters degree in International Education, she settled in Colorado where she now supports educational research and program evaluation with the CIRES Education & Outreach team.

 M.A., International Education, New York University, New York, NY, 2009